 On-Call Dean/Campus Safety

-Starting this academic year, Pomona College with partner with Callisto, an online option for reporting sexual assault.
-An independent, external entity, Callisto allows individuals to confidently complete an incident report online, receive a clear explanation of their reporting options, and either directly submit the report to the chosen College official or save it as a time-stamped record.
+Pomona College partners with Callisto, an online option for reporting sexual assault.
+An independent, external entity, Callisto allows individuals to confidentially complete an incident report online, receive a clear explanation of their reporting options, and either directly submit the report to the chosen College official or save it as a time-stamped record.
 Individuals can also choose to have their report automatically submitted to the College if someone else reports the same alleged perpetrator.

 To start the reporting process, go to www.pomona.edu/callisto.

 Any and all sexual assaults can be reported to the Claremont Police Department (CPD) for criminal proceedings.
 Reporting to CPD does not preclude you from also reporting to campus officials as these are two separate processes that can take place simultaneously.